Schockwav3/SMILESGeneratorPredictor/README.md

     Target = 1: AXL kinase inhibitor
     Target = 0: Other molecules

+> [!TIP]
-> Note: You should search for as much target SMILES for your prediction class input as possible.
+You should search for as much target SMILES for your prediction class input as possible.
 In my example I found a total of 4564 on ChEMBL and NIH.
 For the generic smiles data I took a ratio of around 1:2 so a total of 10812 random non target SMILES.

    - Once the network has been trained, it will be saved under `save_model_path`.
 The trained SMILES Predictor model can then be used to classify SMILES.